 How much can I borrow?

 That all depends on the type of course and the fees, however the minimum amount is £300.

 When do I repay the loan?

-You don’t start repaying until you’re earning over £27,295 per year.
+For courses beginning in 2023, you won’t start repaying until you’re earning over £25,000 per year.
 If your income drops then your repayment will also stop or reduce appropriately.

 What do I do next?

 We recommend that our students visit www.gov.uk/advanced-learner-loan for up-to-date information.

 The Advanced Learner Loan Bursary Fund supports students who have an approved Advanced Learner Loan in place to cover the fees for their course and have a household income of £40,000.
 It can be used to support costs associated with studying such as childcare, travel and hardship.

 Call us on 01935 423921 or email us at iZone@yeovil.ac.uk if you believe that you may qualify for financial support.

 With nursery facilities right here on campus, you will have peace of mind that whilst you’re learning new skills, so too is your child: